-In May 2022, the MOH issued a report describing the pricing and reimbursement procedure where the MOH insisted on the idea that public entities should only purchase medicinal products that the MOH has decided to reimburse.
+In May 2022, the MOH issued a report12 describing the P&R procedure where the MOH insisted on the idea that public entities should only purchase medicinal products that the MOH has decided to reimburse.
 Although this document has no legal value, it shows the position of the MOH in this very delicate matter.
 Our position remains the same: we strongly advocate in favour of the right of public hospitals and regions to purchase medicinal products even if such products are not reimbursed by the NHS.

-Finally, we note that the Supreme Court issued two important rulings on 19 February 2024 and 11 April 2024 regarding access to medicinal products that had been expressly denied reimbursement.
+In this regard, we note that the Supreme Court issued two important rulings on 19 February 2024 and 11 April 2024 regarding access to medicinal products that had been expressly denied reimbursement.
 In both cases, the principle of equality was alleged: while in some regions access to the products was denied, in other regions such access was granted.